Johnny Mnemonic (film): Development

+Production

 Pre-production

 When Reeves' previous film, Speed, turned into a major hit in 1994, expectations were raised for Johnny Mnemonic, and Sony saw the film as a potential blockbuster hit.
 Gibson said Sony executives began pressing them about whether their film had busses or explosions, critical elements of Speed.

 Longo's experiences with the financiers were poor, believing that their demands compromised his artistic vision.
 Many of the casting decisions, such as Lundgren, were forced upon Longo to increase the film's appeal outside of the United States.
 Longo and Gibson, who had no idea what to do with Lundgren, created a new character for him.
 Lundgren had previously starred in several action films that emphasized his physique.
 He intended the role of the street preacher to be a showcase for further range as an actor, but his character's monologue was cut during editing.
 Gibson said that the monologue, a sermon about transhumanism that Lundgren delivered naked, was cut due to fears of offending religious groups.
 Kitano was cast to appeal to the Japanese market.
 Rollins, who is uninterested in science fiction, joined the cast because he liked the film's focus on an upcoming disadvantaged underclass.

 The film significantly deviates from the short story, such as turning Johnny, not his bodyguard, into the primary action figure.
 Molly Millions is replaced with Jane, as the film rights to Molly had already been sold.
 Gibson did not want Molly in the film, though, and thought it would be best to reserve her for a different franchise.
 Nerve attenuation syndrome (NAS) is a fictional disease that is not present in the short story.
 NAS, also called "the black shakes", is caused by an overexposure to electromagnetic radiation from omnipresent technological devices and is presented as a raging epidemic.
 In the film, one pharmaceutical corporation has found a cure but chooses to withhold it from the public in favor of a more lucrative treatment program.
 References to Jones the dolphin's heroin addiction was one of many plot elements cut during editing.

+Design and visual effects

+The film is noted for its use of computer-generated imagery to realize its virtual reality sequences.
+Three different visual effects teams were employed to create the film's effects.
+The climatic sequence was designed by illustrator Rick Berry, who had previously designed book covers for Gibson.
+Other effects were created by Sony Pictures Imageworks, Fantasy II Film Effects, and C.O.R.E.
+Digital Pictures.

+Concept artist Syd Mead designed Jones' cybernetic implants.